History of the Long Island Rail Road: 1990s–2000s: Penn Station, bilevels and dual-modes, and M7s

 Under Governor Mario Cuomo, the LIRR remodeled its lower level concourse of Penn Station between 1990 and 1994, increasing the ceiling height and making it less dreary, as well as opening two new entrance/exit corridors spanning various tracks and lengthening some platforms.
 The LIRR also added air conditioning, which was not in the original Penn Station.

 On December 7, 1993, six people were killed and 19 others injured in a mass shooting on a train near Merillon Avenue station.
+LIRR workers went on strike on June 17, 1994, after several labor unions and the MTA failed to come to an agreement on contracts after two years.
+The strike ended after two days.

 A 25-year decline in freight on Long Island led to the MTA franchising the LIRR's freight operations to the New York and Atlantic Railway, a subsidiary of the Anacostia & Pacific, on May 11, 1997.
 The MTA had decided that having an outside company might help bring back freight traffic, and it decided that the transfer would allow the LIRR to focus more on its passenger service.